ABOUT THE ARTWORK

 ABOUT THE ARTIST

-Artist Etsuko Ichikawa was born in Tokyo, Japan and received her Bachelor of Fine Arts from Tokyo Zokei University.
-She moved to Seattle in 1993 and continued her development as a fine artist working with glass at Pilchuck Glass School in Stanwood, Northwestern Washington.
-She is internationally recognized for her conceptual sculptures, installations, performances, and mixed-media artworks.
+Ichikawa was born in Tokyo, Japan and received her Bachelor of Fine Arts degree from Tokyo Zokei University.
+She moved to Washington State in 1993 to attend Pilchuck Glass School in Stanwood, Northwestern Washington.
+She worked as a studio assistant for Dale Chihuly for eight years.
+Ichikawa has worked as an independent, full-time artist since 2003.
+She now resides in Hawaii.

 ARTWORK DETAILS